 I find it quite selfish to keep a book for yourself after you’ve read it.
 You’re depriving other people of that book.
 A library membership costs me 4,50 euros each month and I can lend endlessly in that period.
 I could read 30 books a month if I wanted, one a day.
 Well, I can tell you that you can’t read 30 new books for 4,50 euros.
 Not even one.
 And besides, it’s a waste to buy something new if you don’t need to.
 All the emissions and waste that comes with the progress.

 Something I switched years ago, is single-use tissues for reusable handkerchiefs.
 A reusable handkerchief is something you wash along with your clothes and then you can use it again.
 Endlessly if you ask me!
 I have the handkerchiefs from my grandma’s aunt still!
 Buying tissues is just a waste of resources and money.
 All that paper, all those trees we cut just to make tissues.
 It’s ridiculous.
 And the plastic in which they’re stored too, made out of oil and they will never degrade.
 We just don’t need to use the resources.

 Plastic or aluminium foil

-The last thing I switched for a reusable: plastic or aluminium foil.
+The last thing from the 5 things I no longer buy: plastic or aluminium foil.
 I never buy them!
 We use bees wraps these days.
 We got them gifted, but right now there are also vegan options available.
 Vegan bees wraps!
 I can really recommend them!
 The wraps are just as easy in use as plastic or aluminium foil, but the only difference is that you use them again.
 After use, you brush them gently with cold water and you can use them again.
 It’s a one-time purchase of about 23 euros for 3 wraps, but you never have to buy any kind of foil.
 A pack of aluminium foil costs about 1,70 euros.
 That is not much, but in a lifetime I think the costs can get high.
 All money you can then use for different purposes.
 To buy organic food for example!